playwright-community/docker-images/README.md

-# Docker images for Playwright for Stable Browsers.
+## Docker Images for Playwright for Chrome Channels